BrianP8701/Jeff/brian.md

 and we want a vector database for each of these and each of the objects needs a corresponding vector embedding.

 for this project we can sqlite

+run
+`cd infra && docker-compose up -d` to start the db